tomstasz/snack_puzzle_ver2/README.md

 - Notification when wrong ingredient measure
 - User register and login
 - User recipe form
+- Searching by time needed for every recipe

 Planned implementations:
 - Additional notification when recipe was just generated